mingyeeee/RUhacks2021/README.md

 #### Homography

 Homography is an isomorphism, i.e. a transformation of projective space, that allows us to project from a surface to the other by preserving its map.
-To achive this we have use
+To achieve this we have to use

 ### Image Classification using MobileNetv2